How to Upload Files to Shared Google Drive | 5 Easy Ways

 Whether you use Google Drive as data storage or a collaboration tool, we do not recommend that you use it as an option to back up your data.
 Especially when the folder is shared with others, the data is likely to be lost due to the operation of others.
 To avoid this situation, you need to back up your Google Drive in advance.
 It is best to back up Google Drive to the cloud to avoid local threats.

-You can also use CBackup as the best helper for backing up and sync files to Google Drive.
+You can also use CBackup as the best helper for backing up and uploading files to Google Drive.
 You can backup and upload image to Google Drive, and many other types of files as well.
 CBackup supports automatic backup of your Windows PC files to Google Drive.

 Step 2.
-Click Add Clouds under the My Storage tab, select Google Drive and click Add.
+Select Google Drive under the Storage tab,and click Authorize Now.
 Then sign in to your account and authorize CBackup to access your Google Drive files.
 Repeat the process to add OneDrive.

 Tips:Settings allows you to create a scheduled backup to automatically backup once, daily, weekly or monthly, and you could enable email notification and manage file version histories, etc.